What is autism?

 What is the autism spectrum?

 You might have heard people referring to autism as a ‘spectrum’.
-This just means that there are a number of ways that autism can be experienced.
+This is used to emphasize that there is an infinite number of ways that autism can be experienced.

-While people on the autism spectrum share a bunch of similar traits, there are an equal number of differences between them, so the experience of living with autism varies greatly from person to person.
+While people on the autism spectrum share a range of similar characteristics, there are an equal number of differences between individuals, so the experience of autism varies greatly from person to person.

 Dr Stephen Shore an autistic professor of special education at Adelphi University, New York, put it best when he said: